Genetically modified food: Sugar

 The US imports 10% of its sugar, while the remaining 90% is extracted from sugar beet and sugarcane.
 After deregulation in 2005, glyphosate-resistant sugar beet was extensively adopted in the United States.
 95% of beet acres in the US were planted with glyphosate-resistant seed in 2011.
 GM sugar beets are approved for cultivation in the US, Canada and Japan; the vast majority are grown in the US.
 GM beets are approved for import and consumption in Australia, Canada, Colombia, EU, Japan, Korea, Mexico, New Zealand, Philippines, the Russian Federation and Singapore.
 Pulp from the refining process is used as animal feed.
 The sugar produced from GM sugar beets contains no DNA or protein – it is just sucrose that is chemically indistinguishable from sugar produced from non-GM sugar beets.
 Independent analyses conducted by internationally recognized laboratories found that sugar from Roundup Ready sugar beets is identical to the sugar from comparably grown conventional (non-Roundup Ready) sugar beets.

+In 2017, Brazil became the first country to approve the commercial cultivation of genetically modified insect-resistant sugarcane.
+Some other countries also allow the import of refined sugar derived from these genetically modified crops, as the refined product is considered indistinguishable from conventional sugar.